Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 29
   scene_title: "Wheel, Wheel, spin spin spin!"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene29.jpg
   narration: "<p>The Germans, fresh off their war with the Czech, spin the wheel of enemies and point their sword to… The other Germans!
 Do I expect anything to happen?
 No. But the sight of bloodshed is always inspiring in art!
-In fact, I’ve already started a poem about the war, although my publisher told me it was “disturbingly sexual,” “not appropriate,” and to “please get out of (his) house!”</p>"
+In fact, I’ve already started a poem about the war, although my publisher told me it was “disturbingly sexual,” “not appropriate,” and to “please get out of (his) house!”</p><p>Reon‘s Note: The HRE Leader changes upon entering the Classical Era; they are now lead by Ashurbanipal.</p>"
 - scene_number: 30
   scene_title: "Tell my wife I said “hello.”"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene30.jpg